Stateware/Dav3i/doc/BackEndArchitecture.md

 **test_lib.php** library of unit tests for the functions within the back end

 **api_library.php** library of functions that do the calculations for all of the API calls, includes:
-* **ByStat** takes a statID and a year as arguments and returns the data of the input stat for all countries in the input year, if no input year is given it defaults to the current year
+* **ByStat** takes a statistic identifier and a year as arguments and returns the data of the input stat for all countries in the input year, if no input year is given it defaults to the current year
-* **ByCountry** takes a CountryID or comma delimited list of CountryID's and returns all data for the input countries
+* **ByCountry** takes a country identifier or comma delimited list of country identifiers and returns all data for the input countries
 * **Descriptor** takes no arguments and returns the year range, list of stats, list of cc2, cc3, and country names in the database currently